Home > Current Affairs > National > Nuclear powered INS Arighat Submarine inducted into Indian Navy

 It has four missile launch tubes that can carry up to 12 K-15 or 4 K-4 submarine-launched ballistic missiles (SLBMs).

-The K-15 Sagarika missiles have a range of 750 kilometres operational and were inducted in the INS Arihant.
+The K-15 Sagarika missiles have a range of 750 kilometres, is operational, and were inducted on INS Arihant.

 The K-4 SLBMs developed by DRDO can carry nuclear weapons and have a range of 3,500 km.